 The playing surface is made of slate, typically divided into five pieces for a full-size table.

-• Thickness Matters: Professional tables use slates between 45mm and 50mm thick.
+- Thickness Matters: Professional tables use slates usually between 45mm and 50mm thick.

-• Precision Leveling: These slates are honed to a tolerance of less than 0.1mm to ensure the ball rolls perfectly straight.
+- Precision Leveling: These slates have to ensure the ball rolls perfectly straight.

 3. The Cushions (Rubber)